caiks/WBOT02/README.md

 ![contour005_090_scale3_minent_21_over12_show_image_position](images/contour005_090_scale3_minent_21_over12_show_image_position.png)

 Note that the scanned *models* did not start out with a high threshold - there threshold is constant (at 200) for all path lengths.

+Lack of common areas with the random models suggests that we should use them as initial.

 Do they intersect with the random models?
 What extra detail of the hotspots do we have?
 Is it lots of shading, surface detail in the case of computed?